 First Holy Communion Instruction

-If you have a child between the first and the seventh grades who appropriately should be included in the next First Communion class, please contact the pastor to express you interest.
+If you have a child between the first and the seventh grades who appropriately should be included in a First Communion class, please contact the church office to express you interest.